lehner-lab/RDGVassociation/001_somatic_component_extraction/README.md

 ## Description of Scripts

 ### Extraction of Independent Components
-* **ICA_extraction:** Extraction of Independent Components.
+* **ICA_extraction.R:** Extraction of Independent Components from 2 to 30.
 Runs over 24h and not recommended to be run locally.
+Final plots with ICA extraction using 15 components.
+* **ICA_overview.R:** Plotting correlations/contributions of input somatic features with ICs.

 ### Extractions of Variational Autoencoder derived Components
+* **VAE_tensorflow1.py:** Running Variational Autoencoder with dataset spit (90 % training and 10% test) to find optimal parameters.
+Recommended to be run in Singularity environment.
+* **VAE_tensorflow1_nosplit_alldata.py:**

 ## Running Variational Autoencoder Neural Network in Singularity Environment